 Mycoplasma infection is endemic throughout the world and epidemic outbreaks occur periodically.
 Prevalence varies by age and the annual infection rate varies from country to country.
 Infection occurs throughout the year, although it is more common in late summer and fall.
 Anyone can get the disease, generally affecting people under 40 years of age.
 People who live or work in crowded areas have a higher chance of getting this condition.
 The elderly and people with a weakened immune system may have more severe cases.

 At Rekom Biotech, we desing and manufacture IVD reagents for diagnosis of Mycoplasma pneumoniae infection.
+If you do not find what you are looking for, you can request our custom-made recombinant proteins/antibodies service.
 Do not hesitate to contact us!

 Protein design from scratch, always trying to improve its antigenic capacity.

 Search for the best DNA construction according to the design phase.

 Selection of the best expression system for the protein.